 Likewise, scientists from the University of Tokyo have developed a skin-equivalent coating for robotic limbs, with the resulting tissue-engineered material boasting water-repellant and self-healing properties.
 They have developed the “living” skin for a robot.
 What’s next?
 The next is the future.

 From tech-savvy assistants to agricultural bots and self-driving cars, these innovations seem like a welcomed addition to human life.
 However, the thought of using robots for anything besides entertainment is often met with fear and suspicion.

-In reality though, there are many potential benefits and harms that could be caused by an intelligent robot’s interaction with humans that cannot be overlooked.
+In reality, though, some many potential benefits and harms could be caused by an intelligent robot’s interaction with humans that cannot be overlooked.

-In the past, we’ve had the ability to create robots that were powerful enough to assist us with chores, but we never developed an accurate and efficient way of communicating with them.
+In the past, we could create robots that were powerful enough to assist us with chores, but we never developed an accurate and efficient way of communicating with them.

 Our Future with AI: Will it harm us or help us?

 We do not want a future where humans have no roles to play and are obsolete as they stare down while their robotic counterparts carry out the tasks they previously performed.

 Ultimately, these intelligent robots will have to learn how to cooperate with us for us to develop artificial intelligence that can be trusted and followed simultaneously.

 It’s been said if you don’t believe in the future, then it won’t happen.
 The future is already here.
 Today.
 We live in an era of robotics and artificial intelligence(AI).
 And we are just beginning to see their potential applications, including in the field of medicine.

 From diagnosing illness and injuries to performing surgery, robots have the potential to be life-changing for patients around the world.